shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Code editor.md

 #### XML documentation comments
 Editor gets data for quick info, parameter info and other info about symbols from their assemblies and XML documentation comments.
 You can write XML documentation comments for your functions and types; look for how to on the internet.
 Documentation of the automation library and .NET is installed with the program.
 Documentation of other assemblies comes from their assembly.dll + assembly.xml files.

 Editor also helps to write XML documentation comments.
-Adds `///` on Enter, shows list of tags, autocompletes tags, color-highlights tags, text and see references.
+Adds empty summary and parameters when you type `///` above a class, method etc. Adds `///` on Enter, shows list of tags, autocompletes tags, color-highlights tags, text and see references.

 #### Go to symbol documentation
 To show symbol documentation if available, press F1 when the text cursor is in it.
 Or click the "more info" link in the autocompletion item info or parameter info window.